KaoruNishikawa/ros2_test/README.md

 . exec_bunch_num_test.sh 0
 ```

+The data is recorded in your `~/Documents/result_(date and time)` directory.
+The path is displayed at the top and the last line of the terminal.

 ### Analyse the Data

 This analysis tool uses xarray and other packages.
 Please configure the environment using